effectivecore/core/docs/software.md

 - DataGrip is registered trademark of JetBrains s.r.o.
 - Find Any Files is registered trademark or trademarks of Thomas Tempelmann.
 - Firefox® is registered trademark of Mozilla Foundation.
+- Fork is registered trademark or trademarks of Danil Pristupov.
 - FreeBSD® is registered trademark of The FreeBSD Foundation.
 - Google™, Google Chrome™ are registered trademarks of Google Inc.
 - Hex Fiend is registered trademark of ridiculous_fish.
 - iOS is trademark or registered trademark of Cisco in the U.S. and other countries and is used by Apple under license.
 - Kaleidoscope is registered trademark or trademarks of Leitmotif GmbH.
 - Keyshape is registered trademark or trademarks of Pixofield Ltd.
-- Microsoft, Windows®, Edge®, Internet Information Services (IIS) are registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
+- Microsoft, Windows®, Edge®, Internet Information Services (IIS), Visual Studio Code are registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
 - Monodraw is registered trademark or trademarks of Helftone Ltd.
 - MySQL™ is registered trademark or trademarks of Oracle Corporation and/or its affiliates.
 - Neor Profile SQL is registered trademark or trademarks of Neor LLC.